ZofzPCB 3D Gerber Viewer Online Help

 The contemporary format, RS-274-X, defines apertures and all parameters needed to create a layer drawing.
 Sometimes, only a subset of parameters is defined by the Gerber file.
 In case the pure D format is used, the operator has to define many parameters and adjust the settings manually.
 Nevertheless, such cases are rare.
 Parameters set in the associated dialog are default.
 If there are explicit definitions in the Gerber file, they normally override the defaults.
 A default negative parameter is defined per layer in the layer stack list.

 The apertures are normally defined in the Gerber file(s).
-If that is not the case, you should put the file containing apertures as the first file in the layer stack and set its attribute to "Aperture".
+If that is not the case, you should manually add file headers containing apertures definitions.
 It is important to note that the apertures should be in RS-274-X file format.

 - Excellon file options